-Check current versions of firmware and NVSRAM: Versions of firmware and NVSRAM that are provided with this product might be later releases than those described in this document.
+Check current versions of controller firmware and NVSRAM: Versions of controller firmware and NVSRAM that are provided with this product might be later releases than those described in this document.

-To check the firmware and NVSRAM versions that are currently installed on your system, complete the following steps:
+To check the controller firmware and NVSRAM versions that are currently installed on your system, complete the following steps:

 - In the Subsystem Management window, click Storage Subsystem -> View Profile.
 The Storage Subsystem Profile window displays. - 2.
-In the Storage Subsystem Profile window, click the Controllers tab to view the current versions of firmware and NVSRAM. - 3.
+In the Storage Subsystem Profile window, click the Controllers tab to view the current versions of controller firmware and NVSRAM. - 3.
 Click Close to close the Storage Subsystem Profile window. - 4.
-To find whether the versions of firmware and NVSRAM that are currently on your storage subsystem are the latest versions, see the readme file at the following Web site:
+To find whether the versions of controller firmware and NVSRAM that are currently on your storage subsystem are the latest versions, see the Storage Manager readme file for Linux on POWER at the following Web site: